tomRedox/simpleCRM/README.md

 I have also experimented with the excellent [Material-UI React component library](http://www.material-ui.com/#/) and I may adopt that at some point.
 There is a separate branch for that work

+## Security

+The app now has security based on Meteor's in-built security API.
+The login credentials are:
+email: default@admin.com
+password: default@admin

 ## Testing
 There are a couple of unit tests for the business logic in the lib folder.
 The testing has been built using the instructions in the [draft Testing chapter of the Meteor Guide](https://github.com/meteor/guide/blob/testing-modules-content/content/testing.md).